Saif al-Islam Gadhafi Fast Facts

 Was held in the Libyan city of Zintan by a militia group from November 2011 to June 2017.

-Is wanted by the International Criminal Court for alleged crimes against humanity.
+Is wanted by the International Criminal Court (ICC) for alleged crimes against humanity.

 Timeline: